intel/cc-oci-runtime/data/obs-packaging/cc-oci-runtime/README.md

 ``./update_runtime.sh``

-By default it will generate the specs using the version specified in ../../../configure.ac
+By default it will generate the specs using the version specified in the file ``configure.ac`` at the the root of the repository